Abel, King of Denmark

 Abel Valdemarsen (c.
 1218 – 29 June 1252) was Duke of Schleswig from 1232 to 1252 and King of Denmark from 1250 until his death in 1252.
-He was the son of Valdemar II by his second wife, Berengaria of Portugal, and brother to kings Eric IV and Christopher I.
+He was the son of Valdemar II and his second wife, Berengaria of Portugal, and brother of kings Eric IV and Christopher I.

-As Duke of Schleswig, Abel came into conflict with his brother, King Eric IV, whose murder in 1250 he was suspected of orchestrating.
+As Duke of Schleswig, Abel came into conflict with his brother, King Eric IV, whose murder in 1250 was suspected of orchestrating.
 Upon taking an oath to clear himself of the allegations, he was elected king.
 After a short reign, he was killed during a military expedition in Frisia.

 Abel's reign was the shortest of any Danish monarch since the 9th century.
 He founded a line of dukes of Schleswig - the "Abel family" - which ruled the Duchy of Schleswig until 1375.

 Early life

-In 1232, at the election of his elder brother Eric as their father, King Valdemar II's co-ruler and heir, Abel was chosen to succeed Eric in his position as Duke of Schleswig.
+In 1232, at the election of his elder brother Eric as co-ruler and heir of their father, King Valdemar II, Abel was chosen to succeed Eric in his position as Duke of Schleswig.

-In 1237 he married Matilda of Holstein, a daughter of Adolf IV of Holstein (1205-1261).
+In 1237, he married Matilda of Holstein, daughter of Adolf IV of Holstein (1205-1261).
 As Count Adolf withdrew to a Franciscan friary the same year, Abel spent several years acting as regent for his under age brothers-in-law, John I of Holstein-Kiel (1229–1263) and Gerhard I, Count of Holstein-Itzehoe (1232–1290).

 Duke of Schleswig

-In early 1241, Abel commanded a Crusader and invaded the Orthodox Novgorod, yet was to suspend the campaign because of his father, Valdemar II's, death.
+In early 1241, Abel took part in the 1240–1241 Votia campaign against the Novgorod Republic and Finnic pagans, yet was to suspend the campaign on the death of his father, Valdemar II.

 At the death of Valdemar II in 1241, Duke Abel's brother Eric acceded to the throne of Denmark as Eric IV.
 In the following years, Duke Abel fought against his brother, trying to gain independence for the Duchy of Schleswig.
 He raided north as far as Randers, ravaging Eric's supporters, and then moved into Funen.
 Eric struck back a year later, surprising Abel's garrison at Schleswig, forcing Abel's young daughter Sophie to flee "without so much as a pair of shoes for her feet."

 The fighting continued until Abel's sister Sophie of Denmark (c.
 1217–1247), wife of John I, Margrave of Brandenburg (c.
-1213–1266) brokered a truce between Duke Abel and King Eric that held until 1250 when Eric was murdered while a guest at Duke Abel's residence at Schleswig.
+1213–1266), brokered a truce between Duke Abel and King Eric that held until 1250 when Eric was murdered while a guest at Duke Abel's residence at Schleswig.